 |ECON S-1123||Statistics 100|

-When offered, ENVR S-100 counts as credit towards a Harvard College degree, but will not, in most cases, count for concentration credit in the Environmental Science and Public Policy concentration.
+When offered on campus, ENVR S-100 counts as credit towards a Harvard College degree, but will not, in most cases, count for concentration credit in the Environmental Science and Public Policy concentration.
 Prior to registering for courses, Harvard College students must consult with the head tutor in the Environmental Science and Public Policy concentration to determine if a course is eligible for concentration credit.

 Please consult the Government Department’s undergraduate website for current policies about counting HSS courses for Government concentration or secondary-field credit.